gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Join process: the process through which a joining node becomes a member of an OSCORE group.
 The join process is enforced and assisted by the Group Manager responsible for that group.

 * Join resource: a resource hosted by the Group Manager, associated to an OSCORE group under that Group Manager.
 A join resource is identifiable with the Group Identifier (Gid) of the respective group.
 A joining node accesses a join resource to start the join process and become a member of that group.
+The URI of a join resource is fixed.

 * Join endpoint: an endpoint at the Group Manager associated to a join resource.